 How insight plays a role

 It can be helpful to identify that stress could be making things worse.
-For example, an extra workload, moving home, problems in a relationship, new baby, and so on, can all add to everyday stressors.
-However, acute stress or burnout can cause strange sensations (such as depersonalisation) and erroneously have us think that our OCD thoughts and feelings are inconsistent with the regular OCD cycle.
+An extra workload, moving home, problems in a relationship, new baby, and so on, can all add to everyday stressors.
+Acute stress or burnout can then cause strange sensations (such as depersonalisation) and erroneously have us think that our OCD thoughts and feelings are inconsistent with the regular OCD cycle.
 Even still, we’re left with the choice to stand back and put in some rational perspective or continue to make things worse with what-ifs and doubts about our state of mind.

 Cognitive behavioural therapy helps to change thinking errors based on emotional reasoning and gives us the confidence to live with doubts and uncertainty.
 It sets the foundation for engaging in the systematic resisting of negative reinforcing compulsions.
 Exposure-response prevention (ERP) is the gold standard evidence-based treatment for this and leads to remission or much-reduced symptoms.
 One of my exposures was leaving the door unlocked and living with risk; it helped me see that my anxiety and emotional evaluation had influenced my decisions, before remission.
 I lock the doors once now, and then walk away, trusting that I’m able to get through a day/night knowing that, while certainty can never be guaranteed, the risk of harm is low.
 Also, to see that should something bad happen away from OCD, that mostly I would cope.

 Medication (SSRIs or tricyclic antidepressants) can be helpful as an adjunct to ERP, especially when symptoms are moderate-severe.
 Medication alters brain chemistry to reduce symptoms, usually by up to 60%.
 ERP, on the other hand, actively alters brain chemistry (neuroplasticity).